Ending Child Support Payments in New Jersey

 Child support is for the wellbeing of the child, financially providing for their best interests.
 However, these payments may continue for a long time at great expense.
 Many parents wonder if they have any options for ending child support payments in New Jersey.
 While there are not many ways to end child support until the child becomes emancipated, you may find it helpful to consult a dedicated local child support attorney about your potential options.

 The most common way that child support agreements end in New Jersey is by the child reaching the proper age or stage in life to be emancipated.
 It may be determined that a child is emancipated by a written agreement between both parents at a certain age.
 However, it is important to know that even though a child may be considered emancipated, if the payments are going through the probation department, the department must be notified to ensure that payments are still not expected.

 If support payments go through probation, parents cannot assume that just because one of the events of emancipation occurred that the payments are going to stop.
 If they fail to do so, the paying party may be in arrears, potentially incurring severe penalties.

 Are There Any Cases Where a Paying Parent Could Stop Support Payments?

-While anyone could file to change their support agreement, it is unlikely that thy will get anything unless there has been a significant change in circumstances.
+While anyone could file to change their child support agreement, it is unlikely that thy will get anything unless there has been a significant change in circumstances.
 If someone has recently lost their job and is in dire financial straits, they may be able to get relief from a new court order, but without an order, they would immediately go into arrears.

-Agreements Governing the Length of Child Support Payments in New Jersey
+Agreements Governing the Length of Child Support Payments

-While there are many factors that might result in stopping child support payments in New Jersey, death is one of the most impacting.
+While there are many factors that might result in ending child support payments in New Jersey, death is one of the most impacting.
 If the person paying the child support dies, then the custodial parent would generally receive the life insurance that was set in place to cover the child support.
 If you have further questions about your child support agreement, it may be wise to consult with a dedicated local attorney to ensure that your child is provided for and you are in legal compliance.
 Call today to get started.